artibet/react-sidebar-layout/README.md

 |active|boolean|false|When set to true the menu item is highlighted|
 |group|array||An array of submenu items.
 The component supports only one grouping level|

-For example, lets create two menu items.
+For example, let's create two menu items.
 One for Home and one for Users:

 ```js
 import React from 'react'